Forex Education

 Risk management is not just placing a stop loss.
 It is deciding your risk before the trade, sizing your position correctly, and knowing how much damage one bad day or one bad week is allowed to do.

 Good traders do not just look for profit.
 They build rules that keep them in the game when the market turns against them.
+For newer traders, that is exactly why starting safely matters more than trading bigger.

 This matters even more in leveraged markets like forex, where a small pricing move can become a large account swing if position size is too aggressive.